TheRhysFoster/Healthcare-Management-Database/README.md

 ```
 ssh -i "HMS_key.pem" ubuntu@51.21.***.**
 ```
-Once logged in, gather the latest package versions from the Ubuntu servers and then install the latest version of PostgreSQL and it's additional packages.
+Once logged in, gather the latest package versions from the Ubuntu servers and then install the latest version of PostgreSQL and its additional packages.
 ```
 sudo apt update && sudo apt install postgresql postgresql-contrib
 ```
-Use Package Manager to check if the installation was successful
+Use the Package Manager to check if the installation was successful
 ```
 dpkg -l | grep postgresql
 ```
 ![PSQL Install Confirmation](Docs/PSQL%20Install%20Confirmation.PNG)

-Then use System Control to check if the PSQL service is running
+Then use System Control (`systemctl`) to check if the PSQL service is running
 ```
 sudo systemctl status postgresql
 ```